Early Childhood Education and Family Studies: Early Learning Career Pathway Certificate

 This program provides initial training and education in child development, guidance, observation and practical experiences with young children.
 Completers are eligible to apply for Level 8 certification through the Oregon Registry.

-The coursework, as shown below, is included in the Child Development and Early Education certificate program and the Associate of Applied Science degree.
+The coursework, as shown below, is included in the Early Childhood Education one-year certificate program and the Associate of Applied Science degree.
 Students may apply their credits to either of these programs and add to their skills.

 Students who complete this career pathway certificate will have met the educational requirements for the position of teacher in a licensed, private child care center.
 Experience requirements also apply.